ChifiSource/Olive.jl/README.md

 This will also be where other file operations take place, such as `save as` and `create file`.
 Below this will be your directories with **file cells** inside.
 On the top, there is a button to update the `Directory` and a button to `cd` to the directory.
 If this directory is your `olive` home root, this is added if the client is root, then there will also be a red run button, this button sources your `olive` home module.
 #### environments
 Though not always prominent to the end-user, the `Environment` is also a crucial piece of this puzzle.
 This is the overall structure that encompasses all projects and directories for each user.
 Also contained within this `Environment` is the currently activated `Pkg` environment and the current working directory.
 When using the **inspector** to navigate directories, this will change the working directory of your environment.
 Clicking the lightning bolt next to a `toml` file cell will change the currently activated environment.
+Your environment holds your `Pkg` environment and your working directory in addition to all of the projects currently open.
 #### parametric methodology
 Olive uses **parameters** and **multiple dispatch** to load new features with the creation of method definitions.
 This technique is used comprehensively for `Olive`'s `Directory` and `Project` types, as well as [IPyCell's](https://github.com/ChifiSource/IPyCells.jl) `Cell`.
 This allows for a `Symbol` to be provided as a parameter.
 With this, `Olive` either reads the methods for its own functions or provides them as arguments to alter the nature of UI components. `Project`, `Directory`, and `Cell` are all **julia types**.
 These are translated into the `Olive` web-based UI using `build` methods.
 For example, the `creator` cell will list out all of the methods that `Olive` has defined for `build(::Toolips.AbstractConnection, ::Toolips.Modifier, ::Cell{<:Any}, ::Vector{Cell}, proj::Project{<:Any})`.
 In order to name such a cell, simply label the parameter in the `Cell` using a `Symbol`.